ZhongLiDai/ixd608_ol2/README.md

 ### Hi there 👋
 #### My Name is Teylor Feliz
-I work at [Haketi](https://haketi.com), write on [admixweb](https://admixweb.com), and teach at the Academy of Art University and the University of Denver.
+I work at [Haketi](https://haketi.com), write on [admixweb](https://admixweb.com), and teach UX and web development courses at the Academy of Art University and the University of Denver.

 <!--
 **teylorfeliz/teylorfeliz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.